MusicMeier/DMVeasy-backend/README.md

 ## Features in Progress

-- Deploying all cloud functions
+- Deploy all cloud functions
 -

 ## Contact Information